What to expect

 We may ask you for different types of personal data, including biometric data (such as facial images, fingerprints, and/or DNA).

 How to find out what personal information we hold about you

-If you want to find out if we or any of our agencies hold any personal information about you, or want to make any corrections, you can make a ‘subject access request’ (SAR) under the Data Protection Act 1998 (DPA 98).
-If we do hold information about you we will:
+However, if you want to find out if we or any of our agencies hold any personal information about you, or want to make any corrections, you can make a ‘subject access request’ (SAR) under the Data Protection Act 2018 (DPA 18).
+If we do hold information about you, we will:

 - give you a description of it